hyperpixel34/aerothemeplasma/Documentation/Themes/Seven-Black.md

 Used in: SevenStart (io.gitgud.wackyideas.SevenStart)

-This is a set of two 9 segment textures used as FrameSvgItems.
+This is a set of two 9-segment textures used as FrameSvgItems.
 Both textures have the following states, with the right-oriented button additionally having a ```rtl-``` prefix:

 - Normal (normal-)
 - Hovered (hover-)